tedsluis/dump1090-kubernetes/README.md

 gcloud config list
 ````

-You can find the correct settings in your Google Cloud Console (indicated with the red arrows in the picture below).
+You can find the correct settings in your Google Cloud Console (as indicated with the red arrows in the picture below).
 [![Google Cloud Console](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/container_cluster.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/container_cluster.png)

-### Download yaml files
+### Download the demo yaml files

-Download the yaml files to you Google Cloud Shell where you can run kubectl.
+Download the yaml files to your Google Cloud Shell where you can run kubectl.

 ````
 wget https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/dump1090-pod.yaml